rawmind0/rancher-traefik/README.md

   - true: the service will be published as *service_name.stack_name.traefik_domain*
   - stack: the service will be published as *stack_name.domain*.
 WARNING: You can have collisions inside services within yout stack
   - false: the service will not be published
 - traefik.domain	= *Domain names to route rules.
-Multiple doamins separated by ","*
+Multiple domains separated by ","*
 - traefik.port = *port to expose throught traefik*

 [alpine-traefik]: https://github.com/rawmind0/alpine-traefik